TERREMEMBER/znbase/docs/content/latest/explore/multi-region-deployments/_index.md

     weight: 234
 ---

-YugabyteDB supports a rich set of multi-region deployment topologies.
+ZNbaseDB supports a rich set of multi-region deployment topologies.
 This section explains some of these deployments.
 The predominant deployments include:

 * **Default synchronous** replication across regions
 * **Geo-partitioning** to keep data pinned to different geographic locations based on policy
 * **xCluster asynchronous replication** for unidirectional and bidirectional replication
 * **Read replicas** which internally use asynchronous replication and can only serve reads

-The table below summarizes these different multi-region deployments in YugabyteDB along with some of their key characteristics.
+The table below summarizes these different multi-region deployments in ZNbaseDB along with some of their key characteristics.

 |                             | [Default](synchronous-replication-ysql/) | [Geo-partitioning](row-level-geo-partitioning/) | [xCluster](asynchronous-replication-ysql/) | Read replicas